 Cash App won’t charge you for repaying your debt early if you choose to do so.
 However, the fees will still apply to your balance.

 Cash App Loan Amount

-Combined with the applicable fees, the loan amount represents the total amount you are borrowing.
+Combined with the applicable fees, the loan amount represents your borrowing amount.
 Most loans come with origination, service, or prepayment fees.

 With Cash App, users can borrow up to $200.
 And the charge for any amount borrowed is a flat rate 5% fee that is added to your owed balance.
 Essentially, this fee is equivalent to an APR of 60%.

 - Most personal loan APR rates come in at around 5.74% to 35.99%

 - The typical APR for a payday loan can get as high as 664%